MANGA POST

 A Great Trial

 It brings a major twist to the story and ramps up the excitement all at once.
-If it's a comedy manga, expect a barrage of gags!

-Eek!!
 Just as I thought, it appeared!!

 Run away!!